Jonashellevang/IE_MBD_2020/GANs and CGANs (Tensorflow)/README.md

 # Deep Generative Adverserial Nets
-This practice session pursues the following objectives:
+In this group assignment in "Machine Learning III" class we pursued the following objectives:
 - To understand and create our own Generative Adversarial Neural Nets
 - To evolve them to create Conditional Adversarial Neural Nets